South Jersey shore communities limit short-term rental business amid COVID-19

 Besides discouraging the rental of properties, the Cape May County municipalities are also asking the owners to stay away.

-During a weekend in March, Egg Harbor Township Administrator Peter J. Miller started hearing from residents that properties were being rented out by people from metropolitan New York through online lodging marketplaces such as Airbnb and Vrbo, which stands for Vacation Rentals by Owner.
+During a weekend in March, Egg Harbor Township Administrator Peter J. Miller started hearing from residents that properties were being rented out by people from metropolitan New York through online lodging marketplaces such as Airbnb and Vrbo.

 "We didn't anticipate having this issue in the township," Miller said.